Bewfo History, Family Crest & Coats of Arms

 Early Notables of the Bewfo family (pre 1700)

-Years' War, he received the titles of 4th Earl of Somerset, was created...
-Another 49 words (4 lines of text) are included under the topic Early Bewfo Notables in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) are included under the topic Early Bewfo Notables in all our PDF Extended History products and printed products wherever possible.

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)